rbhogal/game-save-app/README.md

 ## Why I built the project this way

-This was my very first react and redux project (other than many small tutorial based react projects).
-My goal was to simulate a professional work enviornment while maintaining focus on JavaScript and React/Redux to learn the ropes.
-So I decided to keep it simple with the CSS and use external sheets rather than CSS-in-JS styled components or CSS Modules
+* This was my very first react and redux project (other than many small tutorial based react projects)
+* My goal was to simulate a professional work enviornment while maintaining focus on JavaScript and React/Redux to learn the ropes
+* Therefore I decided to keep it simple with the CSS and use external sheets rather than CSS-in-JS styled components or CSS Modules

 ## How I worked on this project